ibm-cloud-docs/containers/cs_storage_cos.md

 3. Add the {{site.data.keyword.cloud_notm}} Helm repo to your cluster.

    If you enabled [VRF](/docs/resources?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) and [service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint) in your {{site.data.keyword.cloud_notm}} account, you can use the private {{site.data.keyword.cloud_notm}} Helm repository to keep your image pull traffic on the private network.
-If you cannot enable VRF or service endpoints in your account, use the public registry domain: `helm repo add iks-charts https://icr.io/helm/iks-charts`.
+If you cannot enable VRF or service endpoints in your account, use the public registry domain: `helm repo add ibm-charts https://icr.io/helm/ibm-charts`.
    {: note}

    ```
-   helm repo add iks-charts https://private.icr.io/helm/iks-charts
+   helm repo add ibm-charts https://icr.io/helm/ibm-charts
    ```
    {: pre}